 - CONE-M/E Curriculum Flowchart

-The M.Env.E. program at Texas Tech University is a unique program in which students can directly earn an ABET-accredited Master of Engineering degree in Environmental Engineering.
-The M.Env.E. degree consists of successful completion of a 5-year "freshman-to-master's degree" program administered by the Department of Civil & Environmental Engineering at Texas Tech University.
-The program has been ABET-accredited at the advanced level, which qualifies the program graduates for reciprocal professional accreditation in Europe, Australia, and many foreign countries, and also qualifies them to pursue their Professional Engineering License in Environmental Engineering.
+The M.Env.E. program at Texas Tech University is a unique program in which students can directly earn an ABET-accredited Master of Environmental Engineering.
+The M.Env.E. degree consists of successful completion of a five year "freshman-to-master's degree" program administered by the Department of Civil and Environmental Engineering at Texas Tech University.
+The program has been ABET-accredited at the advanced level, which qualifies the program graduates for reciprocal professional accreditation in Europe, Australia, and many foreign countries, and also qualifies them to pursue their professional engineering license in environmental engineering.
 The M.Env.E. program is referred to as a professional degree program because the program stresses engineering practice rather than research.
 Students in the program have numerous opportunities for internships, summer jobs, and participation in research activities while in the program.
-Click on the link to navigate to the M.Env.E. page or to view the Environmental Engineering Flowchart.
+Click on the link to navigate to the M.Env.E. page or to view the environmental engineering flowchart.

-At Texas Tech, each Civil & Environmental Engineering student is assigned a faculty member as his or her academic and career guidance advisor.
+At Texas Tech, each civil and environmental engineering student is assigned a faculty member as his or her academic and career guidance advisor.
 The faculty advisor helps each student develop a personal plan of courses leading to graduation.
 The faculty believe that the personal attention provided to the students — particularly during their first two years — is very important to the academic success of the student and are committed to this personal method of student advising.

 Additional information on any of the civil and environmental engineering programs or Texas Tech University may be obtained by contacting: